Affective computing: Challenges in facial detection

-As with every computational practice, in affect detection by facial processing, some obstacles need to be surpassed, in order to fully unlock the hidden potential of the overall algorithm or method employed.
-In the early days of almost every kind of AI-based detection (speech recognition, face recognition, affect recognition), the accuracy of modeling and tracking has been an issue.
-As hardware evolves, as more data are collected and as new discoveries are made and new practices introduced, this lack of accuracy fades, leaving behind noise issues.
-However, methods for noise removal exist including neighborhood averaging, linear Gaussian smoothing, median filtering, or newer methods such as the Bacterial Foraging Optimization Algorithm.
+As with every computational practice, some obstacles need to be surpassed in order to fully unlock the hidden potential of in affect detection by facial processing.
+In the early days of AI-based detection (speech recognition, face recognition, and affect recognition), the accuracy of modeling and tracking was an issue.
+As hardware evolves, this lack of accuracy fades.
+This, though, leaves behind noise issues.
+However, methods for noise removal exist, including neighborhood averaging, linear Gaussian smoothing, median filtering, or newer methods such as the Bacterial Foraging Optimization Algorithm.